aharonium/opensiddur.org/posts/HTML/compilations/siddurim/shabbat-siddur/prayers-and-readings-selected-and-arranged-by-rabbi-solomon-goldman-1938.html.md

 The Testament of Gad
 The Testament of Zebulun
 The Wisdom of Solomon
-Zangwill
+[Israel] Zangwill
 [/su_column]
 [/su_row]

-I availed myself of translations by Mr. Maurice Samuel, Mr. L. V. Snowman, and Mr. Harry H. Fein.
+I availed myself of translations by Mr. Maurice Samuel, Mr. L.V.
+Snowman, and Mr. Harry H. Fein.
 Several of the translations from the modern Hebrew were done by Mr. Ben Aronin and myself.
-I have also translated one of the selections from Heine, and one from Renan.
+I have also translated one of the selections from [Heinrich] Heine, and one from [Ernest] Renan.
 Of the selection from Professor Einstein, I preferred the translation in Doctor Lewisohn’s “Rebirth,” to the one which appeared in “Cosmic Religion.”

 Following medieval precedent I took considerable liberty in the arrangement of Biblical verses.
 I have, for example, not hesitated to add a verse from Isaiah to a chapter from the Psalms.
 Technical and financial reasons made it necessary to exclude many a passage which has brought me personally solace and inspiration.
 But Mr. Coopersmith and I regard this book an experiment.